Elgg/Elgg/docs/guides/javascript.rst

          }
       });
    });

-.. note:: At this time, you should not rely on lightbox CSS to be loaded when you require the lightbox module.
-Use ``elgg_load_css('lightbox')``.

 To support gallery sets (via ``rel`` attribute), you need to bind colorbox directly to a specific selector (note that this will ignore ``data-colorbox-opts`` on all elements in a set):